Home > Hunting

 Whether I’m making a long double-digit hike into a backcountry camp, or I’m hauling out a mind-bendingly heavy load, my feet are the gateway to the finish line.
 In other words, I have absolutely zero tolerance for incapable socks.

 When testing out a pair of hunting socks, there are a few things on my radar.
 Fit, comfort, insulation, and breathability.
-I’m also just paying attention to how my feet feel overall while hiking, whether hot spots are present or if my feet sweating.
+I’m also paying attention to how my feet feel overall while hiking, whether hot spots are present, or if my feet are sweating.
 Success in these areas is critical for pursuing my passions, as a bad pair of socks can cause a bad day in the field.

 Of course, with my own experiences, I also took into account the experiences of trusted hunters around me.
 It provides a different perspective and gets me out of my own head for a bit.
-And the top-selling hunting socks on the market were also noted at a variety of price points.

-All of our feet may be a little bit different, but the hunting socks listed above will cater to a wide range of hunters — whether they’re sitting in a treestand, or packing miles into the backcountry.
+All of our feet may be a little bit different, but the hunting socks listed above will cater to a wide range of hunters — whether they’re sitting in a treestand or packing miles into the backcountry.

-How to Choose a Hunting Sock
+Buyer’s Guide: How to Choose a Hunting Sock

 Time of Year